Skip to main content

 Your Initial Points of Contact for Clarity

 To confirm your understanding, two primary resources are at your disposal.
 The first is your employer’s Human Resources department, which can provide the specific plan documents that govern your benefits.
-The second is your provider.
+The second is your health insurance provider.
 A direct call to their member services line or a review of your benefits through their online portal can yield precise answers.

 When you connect with them, ask specifically about “wellness benefits” or “health promotion programs” that are included in your coverage.
 This act of direct inquiry is a form of self-advocacy, a critical step in taking ownership of your health journey.